It’s easy to be overwhelmed by the many decisions and jargon that goes along with learning about treatment.

 Young people who need significant support and can no longer safely live at home due to continual emotional, behavioral, or psychiatric issues may benefit from residential treatment.

 Residential treatment is offered on a short-term and long-term basis.
-Short-term programs have an average length of stay of 90 days.
+Short-term programs vary in length depending on individual needs.
+Please consult an admissions counselor about your specific situation.

 Short Term Residential Treatment (STR)

-If you choose a short-term residential treatment program to address a behavioral health or substance abuse issue, young people undergo intensive treatment for an average of 90 days; enough time to provide robust stabilization, assessment, and treatment.
+Opting for short-term residential treatment can be a pivotal step to support young individuals tackling behavioral or substance abuse problems.
+This program offers personalized, intensive treatment durations, providing a stable environment for thorough assessment and robust recovery.
 During that time, the participant lives at the treatment facility and takes part in a schedule of treatment programming.
 Schedules include individual and group therapy sessions in which staff therapists utilize a wide range of therapeutic techniques to create an individualized treatment plan.
 Additionally, life and coping skills training, family therapy, holistic and alternative therapies, and recreational therapy and activities are included.
 To allow for continuing care, clients typically transition to a day treatment (PHP/IOP) program after leaving a STR program.

 Therapeutic boarding schools offer educational programs that are integrated with the therapeutic program and include specialized supervision for students with behavioral and emotional problems, as well as substance abuse issues and learning difficulties.
 Often teens transition to a therapeutic boarding school following successful residential treatment.
 This can help them maintain the gains they received in treatment.
 Teens who are compliant in the treatment process and do not require intensive treatment are good candidates for a therapeutic boarding school.